chris-pearce/scally/utilities/README.md

 ## Further reading

-*Make sure to read the documentation within each utility Sass partial file as it will contain information about the utility and it's implementation.*
+*Make sure to read the documentation within each utility Sass partial file as it will contain information about the specific utility and it's implementation.*

 - [More Transparent UI Code with Namespaces -> Utility Namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/#utility-namespaces-u-)
 - [The single responsibility principle applied to CSS](http://csswizardry.com/2012/04/the-single-responsibility-principle-applied-to-css/)